Chapter 4: Team Culture

 • May need sub-teams for deep work

-Large Teams (16+ people)
+Large Teams (16+ People)

 Split into sub-teams:

-• 2-3 sub-teams of 5-8 people each
+• 2 to 3 sub-teams of 5 to 8 people each

-• Each sub-team has own standup
+• Each sub-team has its own standup

 • Weekly or bi-weekly all-hands